Our Groupour mission, statement of faith, and more

 We exist in order to partner with Christian families in discipling our children for Christ by providing an affordable classical Christian education while offering restful learning opportunities, reflective contemplation, and the pursuit of Christian virtues.

 Classical education is a liturgy of love and should be aimed at forming a certain type of person: wise, virtuous, and eloquent.
 We use the time-honored, unified, and fully integrated liberal arts curriculum and pedagogy to develop a child’s character and to nurture his humanity.
-The curriculum, employed within a community of like-minded homeschooling families, is a survey of the best spiritual, intellectual, and cultural traditions of our Western Christian heritage.
+The curriculum of our Classical Christian School, employed within a community of like-minded homeschooling families, is a survey of the best spiritual, intellectual, and cultural traditions of our Western Christian heritage.

 Education is a spiritual endeavor and we desire to be a community of practice— ordering our time together, our gathering spaces, and our habits—so that our children learn to love what is lovely.
 At All Saints Christian Academy, the starting and ending point for all studies is the Word of God.
-We trust that by avoiding the temptation to use classical curriculum for utilitarian ends, God will inspire our children’s minds, tune their hearts, and transform their souls.
+As a Classical Christian School, we trust that by avoiding the temptation to use classical curriculum for utilitarian ends, God will inspire our children’s minds, tune their hearts, and transform their souls.
 Because of His faithfulness, they will learn to love His Truth and to seek His Truth in love.

 Excellence in academics need not be frenetic.
 As an official Scholé Group, we encourage one another to teach our children from peace, with the absence of anxiety.
 Instead, together we pursue enjoyable and memorable learning.
 In community, we dig deep into classical subjects, while also allowing valuable time for our students to contemplate and discuss the big ideas they have discovered within them.
 Providing opportunity for such deep engagement results in enjoyable, permanent learning which, we believe, instills a life-long love of learning.